What's the best online guitar lessons service in 2024? I'm a professional guitar product reviewer and these are my top picks

 Online lessons are great for developing your guitar skills from the comfort of your home or on the go – our experts have thoroughly tested options for all playing levels and for every budget, including a free option

-Whether you’re a complete beginner picking up the guitar for the very first time or an established guitarist looking to expand your library of skills and techniques, the best online guitar lessons can give your playing a major boost.
+Between myself and the Guitar World team, we’ve tested a huge range of online lessons.
+One thing I’ve learned in compiling these recommendations is that, whether you’re a complete beginner picking up the guitar for the very first time or an established guitarist looking to expand your library of skills and techniques, there’s an online guitar lessons service to suit every type of player and budget.

 There’s an ever-growing collection of high-quality platforms available to you in 2024, all for a monthly or per-lesson fee that usually works out much cheaper than traditional face-to-face lessons, each delivering a unique set of features and structured tuition content to help you master the instrument.